wmodes/wesbot/README.md

 We've kidnapped the university educator and artist, Wes Modes, digitized their brain, and placed them in a sophisticated, multi-layered recurrent neural network to provide you with a unique learning experience.
 WesBot is an AI-powered chatbot that brings Wes into the virtual realm where you can interact with them to get answers to your questions and guidance in the intricate world of new media, art, and game design.

 ## Details
-WesBot is a web application that leverages a combination of technologies to create a seamless chatbot experience.
+WesBot is powered by a carefully crafted technology stack that seamlessly blends different components to create an exceptional chatbot experience.
+In this section, we'll delve into the core technologies that make WesBot tick, explore its project structure, configuration options, and its reliance on the OpenAI Chat Completions API for intelligent interactions.
+Additionally, we'll uncover the innovative use of the 'system' role for domain-specific conversations and efficient operation within OpenAI's token limits.
+Let's start by examining the foundational technology stack.

 ### Technology Stack
 WesBot utilizes a combination of technologies to provide a seamless chatbot experience.
 Here's an overview of the key components: